 By swapping slices of pizza for hummus and carrots, you can save money and provide your students with a more nutritious meal.
 Healthier students will be alert in class — and help your bottom line.

 But contrary to common perceptions, the schools serving healthier lunches are doing as well if not better than those serving standard lunches.
 The healthier lunches, which are loaded with vegetables and whole grains, are an attractive option in a country with an obesity epidemic.
-In fact, some schools are even seeing a profit after making significant changes to their lunch offerings.
+In fact, some districts are even seeing a profit after making significant changes to their school lunch offerings.